 near South Eldorado Road

-Clackamas County has closed Eldorado Road at its southern intersection with OR 213 as of Jan.
-18. Cracks in the road began growing over the past weekend.
+Clackamas County has reopened Eldorado Road at its southern intersection with OR 213 as of April 20, 2018.

 For questions about Eldorado Road, please contact Ellen Rogalin from Clackamas County at 503-742-4274.